Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Implications Discussion

 \subsection{Understudied Community Values}

-Many values explicitly stated by community members are not well studied by the research community. \textit{Quality of Content} is the most frequently reported value, accounting for 41\% of idea units in our responses, yet this value is poorly understood.
-Quality of content is arguably the most challenging value to define and measure as it is extraordinarily context-specific and dependent on the nature of the community in question; content that is high quality in /r/catpictures would be woefully inappropriate for /r/science, for example.
-As existing work in this space focuses mostly on understanding the quality of conversational (and other text-based) content~\cite{Zhang2018CharacterizingOP, Zhang2018ConversationsGA, lakkaraju_whats_nodate}, additional work which contributes to the understanding of the quality of image and video-based content is especially important.
+Many values explicitly stated by community members \new{have topics which are} are not well studied by the research community.
+We find that \textit{Quality of Content} is the most frequently mentioned \new{value topic} (\sect\ref{val:size}), accounting for 46.5\% of idea units in our responses, yet with the exception of spam and bot detection, this value is poorly understood.
+Quality of content is arguably the most challenging value \new{topic} to define and measure, as it is extraordinarily context-specific and dependent on the nature of the community in question. \new{For example,} content that is high quality in /r/catpictures would be woefully inappropriate for /r/science.
+As existing work in this space focuses mostly on understanding the quality of conversational (and other text-based) content~\cite{Zhang2018CharacterizingOP, Zhang2018ConversationsGA, lakkaraju_whats_nodate}, additional work which contributes to the understanding of the context-specific quality of image and video-based content is especially needed.

-Community \textit{Size} is another value that is understudied and complex.
+Community \textit{Size} is another value \new{category} that is understudied and complex.
 Some work has studied the impact of rapid growth on communities~\cite{lin_2017_better_when_smaller, kiene_2016_eternal_september}; however, our findings suggest that members perceive a difference between changes in the size of the community (\eg the number of participants) and the volume of content (\sect\ref{val:size}).
-While generally smaller communities are perceived as better due to having stronger community engagement, a larger volume of content is generally also valued.
-Balancing this tension is a important topic for future research, as is understanding how desired community size varies as a function of the community member's relationship with the community in question.
+While most respondents (47/76) \new{prefer} a larger volume of content, many respondents (15/36) perceive smaller communities as better due to having stronger community engagement and interactions, \eg ``as the community has grown [it] has lost its small and friendly community feel''.
+Balancing this tension is a important \new{area} for future research, as is understanding how desired community size varies as a function of the community member's relationship with the community in question.